Tutorial 3 - Modify Structural Parameters

 In this tutorial, we will use a P2D model to simulate the effects of changing structural parameters (like electrode thickness or porosity) on cell discharge.
 After completing this tutorial, you should have a working knowledge of:

-We'll use the same model from Tutorial 1.
+We'll use the same input parameters set from Tutorial 1.

 jsonstruct = parseBattmoJson('Examples/jsondatafiles/sample_input.json');